BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 }
 ```

-If we need to know what the altitude is on the map at the coordinates _(x, z)_ in the World, even if this point is not one of the points defined in the map (not one of the points in the map array), we can use the method `getHeightFromMap(x ,z)`.
+If we need to know what the altitude is on the map at the coordinates _(x, z)_ in the World, even if this point is not one of the points defined in the map (not one of the points in the map array), we can use the method `getHeightFromMap(x, z)`.

 ```javascript
 const y = terrain.getHeightFromMap(x, z); // returns y at (x, z) in the World